 There are two ways to paste as plain text in a Text Block or other text editing area in Squarespace.

-Use your mouse
+Use your mouse or trackpad

 Copy the text.
 Then, click the Paste as Plain Text icon, which looks like a clipboard.

 Paste the text in the box, then click OK.

 You can also use a key command to paste plain text.
 This removes formatting without needing to open the Paste as Plain text box: